-Lily's Fund was established in 2007 in honor of a local teenage girl named Lily who lives with epilepsy.
-Today, the all-volunteer grassroots organization raises awareness of epilepsy and money to support epilepsy research at UW-Madison.
-In January 2013, Lily's Fund announced a new funding opportunity for UW epilepsy research-Grace Grants.
+Lily's Fund was established in 2007 in honor of a local young woman named Lily who lives with epilepsy.
+Today, the all-volunteer grassroots organization raises awareness of epilepsy and has raised more than \$1.8 million to support epilepsy research at UW-Madison.
+In January 2013, Lily's Fund began funding cutting-edge epilepsy research at UW Madison through Grace Grants.
 Grace Grants are intended to fund specific projects, which may be carried out by individuals, cross-disciplinary teams, or entire departments/labs.
-These grants are named in honor of another teenage girl who lives courageously with a severe form of epilepsy.
+These grants are named in honor of another local young woman who lives courageously with a severe form of epilepsy.
 Grace is tenacious, determined and creative...just what is needed in the epilepsy research projects named for her.
 She is also a really good whistler.